Seanny123/seanaubin.github.io/content/post/2020-02-09-Faster-Python.md

 # Bottlenecks

 Python isn't known for it's speed.
-It has a [purposefully dumb interpreter](https://nullprogram.com/blog/2019/02/24/) which is get blown out of the water, both in throughput, memory consumption and start-up speed, by almost all compiled languages.
+It has a [purposefully dumb interpreter](https://nullprogram.com/blog/2019/02/24/) which gets blown out of the water (in terms of throughput, memory consumption, and start-up speed) by almost all compiled languages.
 This is usually fine, because you're just trying to ship a gosh-darned website or quickly whip together a data-cleaning pipeline.
-Typically, other bottlenecks, such as network speed, memory access times, algorithmic approach, ability to scale across multiple machines or user perception take precedence.
+Typically, other bottlenecks, such as network speed, memory access times, algorithmic approach, or the ability to scale across multiple machines take precedence.

-But sometimes, the throughput of your code and it's memory consumption on a single CPU-only machine is the primary limitation.
+But sometimes the throughput of your code and it's memory consumption on a single CPU-only machine _is_ the primary limitation.
 In my experience, this typically happens when you're dealing with scientific code.
 Specifically, when you're operating on large collections of array-structured data, often using the Numpy and Pandas libraries.

 For example, Python has been a computational bottleneck for me when I was [implementing Dynamic Time Warping](https://github.com/Seanny123/pydtw) and when developing the [Nengo](https://www.nengo.ai/) CPU backend.